 As baseball’s popularity skyrocketed, newspapers featured detailed accounts of games, box scores reduced each contest to a quick-and-easy statistical snapshot, and top ball players—or “ballists”—became the idols of boys everywhere (men, too, if they were honest).
 Enthusiastic devotees rose up from all walks of life, but guardians of polite society frowned upon them and referred to them as “cranks,” a decidedly pejorative term.
 A crank, by definition, wasn’t quite right in the head—his mind was bent, crooked, and out-of-joint.
 He was enthusiastic about a subject or activity—overly enthusiastic—and therefore not stable.
 He was considered uncultured and unruly—not someone you’d want your daughter to socialize with at the church picnic.

-By the late 1880s, the national game had found new descriptors for its devoted followers; we begin to see “rooter” occasionally and “fan”—short for “fanatic”—appearing in newspapers and magazines.
+By the late 1880s, the national game had found new descriptors for its devoted followers.
+We begin to see “rooter” occasionally and “fan”—short for “fanatic”—appearing in newspapers and magazines.
 Fanatic is derived from the Latin fanaticus: “mad, frantic, enthusiastic, inspired by deity,” a word with roots in fanum, “temple.”
+A baseball fanatic was almost religious in his devotion to the national game.
 It wasn’t much of an improvement over crank, at first.
 But when Cincinnati sports writer Ren Mulford Jr. coined the abbreviated form, fan, it somehow caught on with the general public.

 As the national game evolved into the National Pastime, crank and rooter gradually fell by the wayside and fan took its place in America’s sports lexicon.
 Its less than complimentary “fanatic” connotations were forgotten, and baseball devotees everywhere proudly wore the fan moniker.